 Baltimore, Maryland, is a city replete with charm and grit.
 When I think of this seaport city, I can almost smell frying crab cakes in the air, see visitors walking down the picturesque cobblestone streets of Fells Point, and hear the waves crashing along the Inner Harbor.
 Baltimore can boast of a very long list of top-rated, must-see attractions…one of my top kid-friendly activities is the Maryland Zoo!
 This Zoo is beloved by locals and tourists alike.

-The Zoo, which is located in Druid Hill Park, is the third oldest zoo in the United States.
-It’s home to more than 2,000 creatures and the animal habitats are organized by geographic regions.
+The Zoo, located in Druid Hill Park, is the third oldest zoo in the United States.
+It’s home to more than 2,000 creatures, and animal habitats are organized by geographic regions.
 There is the Maryland Wilderness, Polar Bear Watch, and African Journey.
 The Maryland Zoo gave my family tickets to explore the habitats in the new African Journey Exhibit.

 The Maryland Zoo is really big (135 acres).
 So, it’s best to take a minute to look at the Zoo map and create a plan.
 Before we started exploring, we took a minute to figure out our strategy for the day and determined which animals we really wanted to encounter.
 Fortunately, we spent the bulk of our time checking out the African Journey Exhibit.